 Next, sort the situation out.
 Provide a copy of Money Smart for Older Adults: A Guide to Preventing Financial Exploitation.
-This guide is co-branded by two federal agencies, the FDIC and the Consumer Protection Financial Bureau.
+This guide is co-branded by the FDIC and the Consumer Protection Financial Bureau.
 It is designed to help seniors guard against identity theft and other forms of fraud.
 Click here for a free downloadable copy.

 Money Smart is a good tool for initiating discussions with older family members and friends.
 It is comprehensive, nonjudgmental, and branded with official logos.
 It explains how numerous people have experienced the same thing — a message that removes a lot of defensiveness or embarrassment that keeps older adults from opening up.
 It describes scam techniques that victims may recognize from their own experiences, and encourages them to share.
 It also represents a vehicle for getting the victim to speak with professionals who are trained to counsel and assist elderly victims, especially victims who've been targeted more than once in the past.

 Watch Glenn's story, as he discusses his aunt and uncle's victimization and the need for earlier intervention.